skhg/pyleapcard/README.md

 * Get your credit balance and card status information
 * Get a list of your recent trips & topups

+For an example of this in use, see my [Leap Card BitBar plugin](https://github.com/skhg/BitBar-Plugins/tree/master/LeapCard)

 ## Installation
 `pip install pyleapcard`